cosbeyr/Data-Dilemmas/week-six/week-six.md

 Abu-Salma publications was the characterization of the user they were studying.
-Whitten explains that the work was “focused on personal computer users who have little initial understanding of security” rather than “corporate or military users” (14).
-Abu-Salma states that their focus was on “users of communication tools who do not consider themselves to be at risk of targeted surveillance” unlike “activists, whistleblowers, or journalists” (4).
+Whitten explains that the work was “focused on personal computer users who have little initial understanding of security” rather than “corporate or military users” (Whitten, 14).
+Abu-Salma states that their focus was on “users of communication tools who do not consider themselves to be at risk of targeted surveillance” unlike “activists, whistleblowers, or journalists” (Abu-Salma, 4).
 The many types of users exemplified in these statements points to various levels of understanding about how cyber security works as well as various primary goals of the users in question.
 I’m not positive that there can be one security solution that will